dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 1. **Distribution or 'Wires' charges:** retail customers pay a (regulated) fee to access their (unique) distribution system--that value is bundled in the total price results here.
 1. **Generation and Load Characteristics** (Somewhat related to the above) There's no data here on
 	1. Weather/load characteristics [flatter, easier-to-predict loads *should be* cheaper to serve, regardless of regulatory choice or market design alternative]
 	1. Local generation asset mix, e.g. Does the local utility own (cheap) hydro generation?
 Or natural gas generation [a fuel subject to substantial price changes between 2004-2019]?
-Are the local coal plants [scrubbed](https://www.gem.wiki/Scrubbers#:~:text=Scrubbers%20are%20an%20apparatus%20that,the%20formation%20of%20acid%20rain.), or equipped with [SCRs](https://en.wikipedia.org/wiki/Selective_catalytic_reduction), and if so, when did the installation go into rate base?
+Are the utility's coal plants [scrubbed](https://www.gem.wiki/Scrubbers#:~:text=Scrubbers%20are%20an%20apparatus%20that,the%20formation%20of%20acid%20rain.), or equipped with [SCRs](https://en.wikipedia.org/wiki/Selective_catalytic_reduction), and if so, when did the installation go into rate base?
 Are there (non-market-competitive) assets maintained solely for reliability?
-	1. Can the customer choose (more expensive)renewable generation in lieu of fossil power?
+	1. Whether the customer can choose (more expensive)renewable generation in lieu of fossil power.
 That's a choice in Texas, and one that carries cost implications.

 **So, it's important to have some humility here, and recognize what the data *can and cannot show.
-Simple price analysis is a necessary but insufficient method to determine the impact of retail electric deregulation.***
+Simple price analysis is a necessary but insufficient requirement to determine the impact of retail electric deregulation.
+Please bear these caveats in mind as we execute this analysis.***

 ###So what are some useful preliminary findings of the data?###